KasperskyZiv/candidate-task/README.md

 # SAMR

 ## MSRPC using Python
-This is an a tool that uses MSRPC protocol (Microsoft implementation of DCERPC) in order to manage a remote Windows machine.
+This is a tool that uses MSRPC protocol (Microsoft implementation of DCERPC) in order to manage a remote Windows machine.
 You can find any information regarding the MS-SAMR API interface used in the following [link](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-samr/4df07fab-1bbc-452f-8e92-7853a3c7e380).